pooriajr/pooriar/_posts/2021-06-15-eliminating-duplicate-logic-with-hotwire.md

 So by wrapping each Votable in its own Turbo Frame, it doesn't matter whether a page has 5 Votables or 50 Votables, clicking on a Votable only updates that one Votable and nothing else, keeping page updates small and fast.

 I can remove all that DOM manipulation JavaScript.
-Turbo Frames uses the same server-rendered templates that I already have.
-Now all my view logic is in one place and always guaranteed to be in sync with my database.
-The end result feels fast and responsive like a front-end framework.
+Turbo Frames use the same server-rendered templates that I already have.
+Now all my view logic is in one place and guaranteed to stay in sync with my database.
+For users, it feels fast and responsive, like a SPA.

-Best of all, getting all these benefits is a breeze.
+Best of all, getting these benefits is a breeze.
 Ease of use is clearly a top priority for Hotwire.
 You just add a few wrappers with ID's to your templates and the library handles the rest.

 ![](/assets/img/i-love-magic.png)